HUMSI — Human Security Initiative

 Oct 22, 2025Los Angeles, CAMexico

-Carlitos Ricardo Parias, a 44-year-old TikTok streamer with over 340,000 followers who documented ICE enforcement activities in South Los Angeles, was shot by federal agents on October 22, 2025, during an immigration enforcement operation near Santee High School.
+Carlitos Ricardo Parias, a 44-year-old TikTok streamer with over 340,000 followers who documented ICE enforcement activities in South Los Angeles, was shot by federal agents during an immigration enforcement operation near Santee High School on October 21-22, 2025.
 Video evidence captured 11 shots fired as Parias' vehicle was boxed in by law enforcement vehicles.
 Parias was wounded in the arm and hospitalized.
 A deputy U.S. marshal was injured by a ricochet bullet during the incident.
-Parias, described as an undocumented immigrant from Mexico, was detained and charged with assault on a federal officer.
+Parias was detained and initially charged with assault on a federal officer and property damage.
+A federal judge dismissed the case, citing civil rights violations and finding that the government had denied Parias access to counsel while he was detained at Adelanto ICE facility on an ICE detainer.

 Mother of four detained by ICE at immigration appointment, deported to Mexico